invertedv/df/docs/parser.md

 **Row-wise Summaries**

-Row-wise summaries produce a single valued summary of a column.
-If used with Parse directly, this produces a column with a single value repeated over the rows.
+Row-wise summaries produce a single-valued summary of a column.
+If used with Parse directly, this produces a column with a that value repeated over the rows.
 To produce a new dataframe with just one row, use by By method with an empty string as the groupBy parameter.

 - **count**. count(x any) int.
 Counts the number of rows.
 Outside of the By method, this populates all rows with the length of x.